d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 Number  Start (sector)    End (sector)  Size       Code  Name
 ```
 Every SCSI, SATA or USB device gets represented by sd? (sda, sdb, sdc, …).
 These device can have a maximum of 16 subdivisions (sdc, sdc1 -> sdc15) this means there is a maximum of 15 partitions.
-A drive can have 4 primary partition maximum.
+With MBR, a drive can have 4 primary partition maximum.
 If you need more than 4 partitions, you’ll need to use extend partitions.
 The first drive mostly shows up as /dev/sda.
 As said before at least one partition is created when installing Linux, this partion is used as a Linux LVM physical partition where other logical partitions can be created.
 ```bash
 student@linux-ess:~$ sudo fdisk -l /dev/sda
 [sudo] password for student: